x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-server.md

 # Exchange Server

- **Summary**: All the information and resources you need to get started with Exchange Server 2016 or Exchange Server 2019.

 Welcome to Microsoft Exchange Server!
 Here's some fundamental and essential information to help you dig in.

 <ul class="panelContent cardsFTitle">